 s k e t c h b o o k s

-Working In sketchbooks is a really important part of my practice.
-For many years I have kept a visual diary in which I observe and record everyday
+Working In sketchbooks is an important part of my practice.
+For many years I have kept a visual diary in which I observe and record everyday.

 Some pages are representational, whereas others are abstract, perhaps trying to capture colour, texture, line, pattern or emotion.
 These ‘journals’ are a very personal response to the everyday things that I encounter.

 I use a variety of media, often using whatever is to hand.
-They contain drawings, paintings, print, text, found items, textile samples, threads and photographs.
+They contain drawings, paintings, collage, print, text, found items, textile samples, stitch and photographs.

 Alongside these, I work in other sketchbooks, developing, exploring and investigating an image or idea in greater depth.
 I use these 'workbooks' to clarify, evaluate, simplify and refine images, ideas, thoughts and designs prior to completing a finished piece of work.